National Treasure: Edge of History: Critical response

 The review aggregator website Rotten Tomatoes reported an approval rating of 38% based on 21 critic reviews, with an average rating of 5.5/10.
 The website's critics consensus reads, "Treating the franchise's past with an overweening reverence while padding out its new cast with cloying sidekicks, this National Treasure spinoff tumbles over the edge of satisfaction."
 Metacritic, which uses a weighted average, assigned a score of 46 out of 100 based on 10 critics, indicating "mixed or average reviews".
-An early review of the completed series by Grant Marek, the editor-in-chief of SFGate, described it as "great" and "really fun watch", referring positively to connections to the films.